Gum Flap Surgery for Gum Disease: How Does It Work?

 If it progresses, the disease turns into periodontitis, leading to tooth and bone loss.
 In such instances, doctors will treat the condition using surgical procedures such as periodontal/gum flap surgery.

 In early stages, periodontal diseases cause gingivitis, which leads to inflammation, reddening and swelling of the gums.

-Periodontal flap surgery primarily treats gum diseases without the need for implants, but it can also treat other issues.
+Periodontal flap surgery treats gum diseases, but it can also treat other issues.
 Among them are:

 - Deep craters: Necrotizing Gingivitis causes gum tissues death, causing depressions to form on your gums.